Typical distances in a geometric model for complex networks: Abstract

 \section{Abstract}

-The theme of this paper is the study of \emph{typical} distances in a random graph model that was introduced by Krioukov et al.~\cite{ar:Krioukov} and envisages basic properties of complex networks as the expression of an underlying hyperbolic geometry.
-This model gives rise to sparse random graphs on the hyperbolic plane which exhibit power law degree distribution as well as local clustering (i.e., they are locally dense).
-In this paper, we show that in fact these random graphs are~\emph{ultra-small} worlds.
-When the parameters of the model yield a power law degree distribution with exponent between 2 and 3, we show that the distance between two given vertices conditional on belonging to the same component is proportional to $\log \log N$ a.a.s., where $N$ is the number of vertices of the random graph.
-To be more precise, we show that the distance rescaled by $\log \log N$ converges~\emph{in probability} to a certain constant that depends on the exponent of the power law.
-This constant actually emerges in the same setting in the \emph{Chung-Lu} model.
+We study typical distances in a geometric random graph on the hyperbolic plane.
+Introduced by Krioukov et al.~\cite{ar:Krioukov} as a model for complex networks, $N$ vertices are drawn randomly within a bounded subset of the hyperbolic plane and any two of them are joined if they are within a threshold hyperbolic distance.
+With appropriately chosen parameters, the random graph is sparse and exhibits power law degree distribution as well as local clustering.
+In this paper we show a further property: the distance between two uniformly chosen vertices that belong to the same component is doubly logarithmic in $N$, i.e., the graph is an ~\emph{ultra-small world}.
+More precisely, we show that the distance rescaled by $\log \log N$ converges in probability to a certain constant that depends on the exponent of the power law.
+The same constant emerges in an analogous setting with the well-known \emph{Chung-Lu} model for which the degree distribution has a power law tail.

-We also consider the regime where the exponent of the power law is larger than 3.
-There we show that most pairs of vertices that belong to the same component are within distance $poly (\log \log N)$ with high probability asymptotically as $N \rightarrow \infty$.